ResidentMario/missingno/CONTRIBUTING.md

 To update the data sample, you will need to push to this package, using [the instructions here](https://docs.quiltdata.com/make-a-package.html).

 The data itself is a `csv` version of a `geojson` file (less geometry) packaged into the example data used by the `geoplot` package (another project of mine).
-The master copy is a seperate repository on GitHub: [`missingno-data`](https://github.com/ResidentMario/missingno-data).
+The master copy is a separate repository on GitHub: [`missingno-data`](https://github.com/ResidentMario/missingno-data).

 ## Documentation